strongloop/loopback-workspace/README.md

 In order to use the REST api, you must mount the app on an existing express app or call `workspace.listen(PORT)`.

+## Test

+To run end-to-end tests, you will need a local MySQL instance.
+Once you have that running, you can run [the MySQL setup script](/bin/setup-mysql.js) to autoconfigure your database.
+Finally, use the `npm test` command to run the tests.